AmitSinha-1995/Nginx-Tomcat-repo/README.md

 # Nginx-Tomcat-repo
-This repository is all about Nginx and Tomcat and there use to host files and application over the internet.
+This repository is all about to use Nginx and Tomcat to host files and application over the internet.